ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 For instance, with the following scene:
 ![Scene with a sofa and a cup](images/scene_kb.png)

-the knowledge base will contain the following facts:
+the knowledge base will contain new facts, including:

 ![Knowledge base viewer](images/kb.png)